 An erratum shall be prepared when an editorial error is found in an approved IEEE standard that represents a deviation from the standard as approved by the IEEE-SA Standards Board and that could result in misinterpretation of the standard.
 The date of the erratum and a statement that the erratum represents an editorial correction only shall appear.

 8.1.2 Amendments and corrigenda

-Amendments and corrigenda are independent projects and are processed with separate PARs and balloted independently in accordance with the requirements of these procedures, including submission to the IEEE-SA Standards Board.
+Amendments and corrigenda are processed with separate PARs and balloted independently in accordance with the requirements of these procedures, including submission to the IEEE-SA Standards Board.
 A corrigendum may not extend the scope of the existing standard.
 An amendment may extend the scope of the existing standard, but if the proposed scope of the amendment PAR or the changes made in the draft amendment are found to be excessive by the IEEE-SA Standards Board, the Sponsor shall initiate a revision PAR to replace the amendment PAR.

 All PARs for amendments and corrigenda shall include a project scope.

 All amendments and corrigenda shall follow the style conventions for indicating changes defined in the IEEE Standards Style Manual.

 Sponsor ballots of amendments and corrigenda shall also include access to the approved base standard and any approved amendments and corrigenda in order to provide sufficient information to the ballot group.

 Up to three amendments can be approved before the standard shall be revised, unless the base standard has been approved within the past three years.
 In such a case, multiple amendments may be added until the base standard is three years old.
 After the three-year period, RevCom shall defer consideration of additional amendments or corrigenda until a revision or a two-year extension request is approved by the IEEE-SA Standards Board.